 QuickBooks isn’t an inherently bad product; it just may be limiting what a construction business can do technologically.
 Fortunately, a number of software options are available for a construction business that has outgrown QuickBooks.

 The research shows that over the past few years, more than 35 percent of construction businesses have been looking to upgrade from QuickBooks in some way.

 Many QuickBooks users fall for the seductive marketing messages that boast ‘easy to set up, easy to learn to use’ and fall prey to the myth of do-it-yourself accounting," Nancy Smyth, author of the QuickBooks for Contractors blog.

 For a construction business considering a shift away from QuickBooks, it’s important to ask this question: Is QuickBooks serving the company’s needs?
 If the answer is “no,” it’s time to contemplate another software product that’s more robust and geared more toward construction management.

 In line with that, just eight percent of construction and engineering professionals surveyed in 2016 by professional services firm KPMG classified themselves as “cutting-edge visionaries.”
-Meanwhile, 41 percent said their companies had numerous software platforms in place that are monitored manually, and just 20 percent had one fully integrated project management information system across the entire organization.
+Meanwhile, 41 percent said their companies had numerous software platforms in place that are monitored manually, and just 20 percent had acces to fully integrated task management solutions across the entire organization.

 “Without fully integrated automation, the effectiveness of these tools is severely compromised,” KPMG points out.